 Thursday, November 8, 2007 at 5:00 PM, 232 Lockett.
 Professor James Madden presented a talk entitled "Conservation of Momentum: Euclid, Newton and Noether".
 Abstract: The key idea of Euclid's proof that triangles with equal bases and equal heights have the same area was used by Newton to prove the conservation of angular momentum.
 At a deeper level, both proofs are about symmetry.
 This talk tells the story of all of this---and more.
-Click here for a poster for his talk including an abstract.
+Poster and abstract for Professor James Madden talk.

 Thursday, November 1, 2007 at 4:30PM, 232 Lockett.
 A number of people teaching Spring 2008 4000-level math courses gave brief presentations about their courses.
 Speakers included Profs.
 Cochran, Ding, Lax, Perlis, Sundar, and Vertigan and Postdoctoral Associate Seva Joukhovitski.
 This was followed by our math club elections.
 The following people were elected: Brad Johnston (President), Josh Moulton (Vice President), and Ge Mu (Advertising Chair).
 The positions of Secretary/Webmaster and Treasurer are currently vacant.
 All interested undergrads were invited if they did not have class at that time.
 No RSVP was necessary.
 Refreshments included pizza.